Connecting Colorado

 Sponsored by: Colorado College, the Interdisciplinary Research Institute on the Study of (in)Equality (IRISE) at the University of Denver, and the League of Women Voters of Colorado.

-Gerrymandering is the process of manipulating the boundaries of electoral districts for political gain.
+Gerrymandering is manipulating the boundaries of electoral districts for political gain.
 This is considered by many to be deeply unfair, but it has been a common practice in the US for more than 200 years.
 Partisan gerrymandering has become even more of an issue in recent years with the rise of powerful technologies and focused strategies.
 The US Constitution mandates that all states must draw new maps in 2021, and people across the country are looking for ways to ensure that the new maps are fair.
-Colorado passed new laws in 2018 changing the way that maps will be drawn for our US House and State Legislative districts.
+Colorado passed new laws in 2018 changing how maps will be drawn for our US House and State Legislative districts.
 These laws create an independent commission to choose the maps, a process for public input, and forbid partisan gerrymandering.
 Though full of hope and potential, this process is uncharted territory for Coloradoans.
-This symposium aims to inform the general public about redistricting in Colorado, while connecting specialists from many different perspectives in meaningful dialogue about fair redistricting.
+This symposium aims to inform the general public about redistricting in Colorado while connecting specialists from many different perspectives in meaningful dialogue about fair redistricting.

 For more information, email Beth Malmskog at bmalmskog@coloradocollege.edu

-Schedule of talks and panels, supplemental material links
+Schedule of talks and panels

 9:00 -- 9:10 AM Welcome and Introduction